-The programme prepares you for employment in health, education, social and community service and the voluntary sector.
-Graduates are eligible to register as Arts Therapists with the HCPC (Health & Care Professions Council) and as professional members of the British Association for Music Therapy.
+You will be prepared for employment in health, education, social and community service and the voluntary sector.
+Graduates are eligible to register as Arts Therapists with the HCPC (Health and Care Professions Council) and as professional members of the British Association for Music Therapy.

 Clinical practice is central to the training.
 Students gain clinical experience in at least two different placement settings in Year 1 supervised by HCPC-registered music therapists at hospitals, special schools and units in and around London.
 This is supplemented by clinical seminars, theoretical studies, and musicianship skills to support and integrate the clinical work.

 Placements in Year 2 provide a balance to Year 1, offering extended and in-depth experiences supported by further clinical seminars and professional practice classes.
 The core module in Applied Theoretical and Research Studies introduces students to the meaning, purpose and value of research applied in a music therapy context and leads to the submission of a research proposal and research project report.